cuteferret719-droid/Yaretzi_BlueStampPortfolio/index.md

 # Yaretzi's electrodermal lie detector journey

-The electrodermal lie detector uses galvanic skin response (GSR) and a polygraph to help determine if the person being trialed is telling the truth or not through the use of sweat, skin activity and it can also keep track of the persons pulse rate to also help determine if the person is lying.
-The electrodermal Lie detector
+The electrodermal lie detector uses galvanic skin response (GSR), a polygraph and aluminum and copper probes to help determine if the person being trialed is telling the truth or not through the use of sweat, skin activity and it can also keep track of the persons skin activity.
+Throughout this journey the electrodermal lie detector had experienced many setbacks to where the schematic was redesigned and tested which took 3-5 days to finish and also experienced modifications to make the electrodermal lie detector as accurate as possible but despite these setbacks im now confident in coding, knowing the basics of an arduino and knowing which wire goes into what column.

 # Code for lie detector